guchinoma/protocol_in_rust/README.md

 implement plain user-land protocol stack in Rust.

 # Why protocol stack?
-thread programming and mutex control is needed to do this project, which is important in system engineering.
+thread programming and mutex control are needed to do this project, which is important in system engineering.

 # Prerequisite?